containers/fetchit/docs/methods.rst

 Configuration
 =============
-The YAML configuration file defines git targets and the method to use, how frequently to check the repository, and various configuration values that relate to that method.
+The YAML configuration file defines git targets and the methods to use, how frequently to check the repository, and various configuration values that relate to that method.

 A target is a unique value that holds methods.
 Mutiple git targets (targetConfigs) can be defined.
 Methods that can be configured